 1.1.
 Potter Clarkson A/S is an Aktieselskab (public limited company), registered in Denmark (CVR No. 39594978).
 Our registered office is as stated on our website at www.pottterclarkson.com.

 1.2.
 Potter Clarkson A/S is part of the Potter Clarkson group, of which the ultimate parent is Potter Clarkson LLP, Nottingham, UK.
+Potter Clarkson LLP is a limited liability partnership registered in England (No. OC315197).
+Its registered office is as stated on the website at www.potterclarkson.com.
+It is regulated by the Intellectual Property Regulation Board (www.IPReg.org.uk).
 Although your relationship is with Potter Clarkson A/S some or all of the work that we do for you may be undertaken by Potter Clarkson LLP or other firms in the group.
 We may, in particular, ask you to authorise Potter Clarkson LLP attorneys or solicitors, or attorneys at Potter Clarkson AB, to carry out work on your behalf.